For more information, please email

 By being aware of accessibility when purchasing software/applications, you will be successful in making accessible electronic content.

-Use the list below to check for eAccessibility in your software purchases.
-For more information, please visit our Best Practices page.
+Included on this page is a basic list to check for eAccessibility in your software purchases.
+For a more comprehensive list, please visit our Best Practices page.

 IT@UC Center for Excellence in eLearning